Jessica Yatrofsky: Exhibitions

 In 2011, Yatrofsky exhibited the series I Heart Boy with Kontor Projects in Copenhagen, Denmark.
 In recent years her photographic and film work has been exhibited in galleries and museums internationally.
 Yatrofsky has had solo shows with Christian Berst Art Brut in New York City, Galerie Koll in Berlin, Galleri Vasli Souza in Malmo, and Third Space in Copenhagen.

 Yatrofsky's I Heart Girl series was included in the group exhibition Medium of Desire in 2015 with the Leslie Lohman Museum of Gay and Lesbian Art in New York City.
 In 2015, her series I Heart Boy was exhibited in "Camera Work" at The Sheila C. Johnson Design Center at Parsons School of Design.

 In 2016 Yatrofsky's I Heart Boy and I Heart Girl series was exhibited together for the first time in a solo exhibition in Ghent, Belgium at Watt Factory titled "I Heart Boy/Girl."

 Photographic work from her series "Venus as a Boy" was part of the group exhibition "High Summer" in 2016 with Foley Gallery in New York City.

-Yatrofsky's film, “Photography is a History of Masturbation” was part of the NSFW: Female Gaze exhibition in 2017 at the Museum of Sex in New York City.
+Yatrofsky's film, Photography is a History of Masturbation was part of the NSFW: Female Gaze exhibition in 2017 at the Museum of Sex in New York City.

-In 2017 Yatrofsky was awarded a residency with the Institut für Alles Mögliche in Berlin, Germany where she curated group exhibitions with Brooklyn-based collectives Alt Esc and NY Fem Factory.
+In 2017, Yatrofsky was awarded a residency with the Institut für Alles Mögliche in Berlin, Germany where she curated group exhibitions with Brooklyn-based collectives Alt Esc and NY Fem Factory.

-In 2018 the Colorado Photographic Arts Center included Yatrofsky's work in the group exhibition “Role Reversal” alongside artist Lissa Rivera in Denver, Colorado.
+In 2018, the Colorado Photographic Arts Center included Yatrofsky's work in the group exhibition "Role Reversal" alongside Lissa Rivera in Denver, Colorado.

-Yatrofsky's art collective NY Fem Factory was part of PULSE Miami Beach 2018 “Projects” Series.
-The installation titled “NY FEM FACTORY x JESSICA YATROFSKY Presents Pink Privacy” included the works of poet Elaine Khan and recording artist Drum & Lace.
+Yatrofsky's art collective NY Fem Factory was part of PULSE Miami Beach 2018 "Projects" Series.
+The installation titled "NY FEM FACTORY x JESSICA YATROFSKY Presents Pink Privacy" included the works of poet Elaine Khan and recording artist Drum & Lace.